 - Vatican City has an open border with Italy.
 Access is only possible through Italy meaning Schengen visa policies apply de facto.
 ETIAS required.

 Although Andorra poses no visa requirements on visitors, it is landlocked and does not have fixed-wing airports.
 Access to Andorra is only possible by going through Schengen countries Spain or France.
 ETIAS required.

 How to Apply for the ETIAS Visa Waiver to Visit a Microstate

-From 2021, citizens from current visa-exempt countries will be required to apply for the ETIAS visa waiver in order to enter Andorra, Monaco, San Marino, and Vatican City via a Schengen Area country.
+From the end of 2022, citizens from current visa-exempt countries will be required to apply for the ETIAS visa waiver in order to enter Andorra, Monaco, San Marino, and Vatican City via a Schengen Area country.

 Third-country nationals should apply for an ETIAS for the arrival country before traveling onwards to the microstate.